-1. Except as otherwise provided in this section, any records or information obtained during the course of an investigation by the Board are confidential. [until the investigation is completed.
-Upon completion of the investigation, the records and information are public records if:

-- 1. Disciplinary action is imposed by the Board as a result of the investigation; or

-2. The person under investigation submits a written request to the Board asking that the information and records be made]

-2. The complaint or other document filed by the Board to initiate disciplinary action and all documents and information considered by the Board when determining whether to impose discipline are public records.

-641.090 1.
-The Secretary-Treasurer shall make and keep on behalf of the Board:

-(a) A record of all its meetings and proceedings.

-(b) A record of all violations and prosecutions under the provisions of this chapter.

-(c) A record of all examinations of applicants.

-(d) A register of all licenses.

-(e) A register of all holders of licenses.

-(f) An inventory of the property of the Board and of the State in the Board's possession.

-2. These records must be kept in the office of the Board and, except as otherwise provided in NRS 641.255, are subject to public inspection during normal working hours upon reasonable notice.

-3. The Board may keep the personnel records of applicants confidential.

-641.240 1.
-If the Board, a panel of its members or a hearing officer appointed by the Board finds the person guilty as charged in the complaint, it may:

-[1.] (a) Administer a public [or private reprimand.

-2. reprimand.

-(b) Limit his practice.

-[3.] (c) Suspend his license for a period of not more than 1 year.

-[4.] (d) Revoke his license.

-[5.] (e) Impose a fine of not more than \$5,000.

-[6.] (f) Revoke or suspend his license and impose a monetary penalty.
+- 1. Except as otherwise provided in this section, any records or information obtained during the course of an investigation by the Board are confidential. [until the investigation is completed.
+Upon completion of the investigation, the records and information are public records if: - 1.
+Disciplinary action is imposed by the Board as a result of the investigation; or - 2.
+The person under investigation submits a written request to the Board asking that the information and records be made] - 2.
+The complaint or other document filed by the Board to initiate disciplinary action and all documents and information considered by the Board when determining whether to impose discipline are public records. - Sec.
+107. NRS 641.090 is hereby amended to read as follows: 641.090 1.
+The Secretary-Treasurer shall make and keep on behalf of the Board: - (a) A record of all its meetings and proceedings. - (b) A record of all violations and prosecutions under the provisions of this chapter. - (c) A record of all examinations of applicants. - (d) A register of all licenses. - (e) A register of all holders of licenses. - (f) An inventory of the property of the Board and of the State in the Board's possession. - 2.
+These records must be kept in the office of the Board and, except as otherwise provided in NRS 641.255, are subject to public inspection during normal working hours upon reasonable notice. - 3.
+The Board may keep the personnel records of applicants confidential. - Sec.
+108. NRS 641.240 is hereby amended to read as follows: - 641.240 1.
+If the Board, a panel of its members or a hearing officer appointed by the Board finds the person guilty as charged in the complaint, it may: - [1.] (a) Administer a public for private reprimand. - $\frac{2}{1}$ reprimand. - (b) Limit his practice. - 40 [3.] (c) Suspend his license for a period of not more than 1 year. - [4.] (d) Revoke his license. - 42 [5.] (e) Impose a fine of not more than \$5,000. - 43 [6.] (f) Revoke or suspend his license and impose a monetary penalty.